 1.1.
-Introduction to the S-100 ECDIS and Dual fuel Mode Governance Document
+Introduction to the Duel Fuel Concept for S-100 ECDIS Document

-The S-100 ECDIS and Dual Fuel Governance document was originally conceived with the following aims:
+The Duel Fuel Concept for S-100 ECDIS document was originally conceived with the following aims:

-- Recognise and define each of the stakeholders and end users of the S-100 ECDIS - Capture all the relevant details at a high level and describe the "changes" required across the entire ecosystem. - Describe the S100 ECDIS and the Dual Fuel "concept", defining how it builds the picture for the end user from multiple data layers and products.
+- Recognise and define the stakeholders and end users of the S-100 ECDIS. - Capture all the relevant details at a high level and describe the "changes" required across the entire ecosystem. - Describe the S-100 ECDIS and the Dual Fuel "concept", defining how it builds the picture for the end user from multiple data layers and products.
 This should also relate how these component parts interact together in the defined stages of navigational processes according to IMO definitions. - Detail the IHO's transitionary period.
-Examples would be how data producers cope with coproduction of S-57/S-101, how to assess the benefits, costs and risks of production of multiple data products (e.g. S-102) in addition to S-101, how type approval testing is implemented - Fill in the detail between the conceptual IMO processes, the defining standards, the producing entities and the supporting stakeholders; so from each users' perspective, how do they contribute to the operation of the system by the user.
-Summary of the detail included in existing IHO standards. - Define how primary supporting bodies (RENCs, RHCs) can support distribution and any likely changes. - Define summary information suitable for communication with IHO member state stakeholders and the community defining S-100 ECDIS focused on the IMO Performance Standard.
+Examples would be how data producers cope with coproduction of S-57/S-101, how to assess the benefits, costs and risks of production of multiple data products (e.g. S-102) in addition to S-101, how type approval testing is implemented. - Fill in the detail between the conceptual IMO processes, the defining standards, the producing entities and the supporting stakeholders; so from each users' perspective, how do they contribute to the operation of the system by the user.
+Summary of the relevant detail included in existing IHO standards. - Describe the role of primary supporting bodies (RENCs, RHCs) and how they support distribution including any likely impacts to their processes. - Define summary information suitable for communication between IHO member state stakeholders and the community defining S-100 ECDIS focused on the IMO Performance Standard.

 In essence the Governance document presents a view of S-100 ECDIS and Dual Fuel Mode which can be used as a definitive guide containing just the essential details.
-The rest of the technical detail is defined by the component standards defined by the IHO, IEC and under revisions to IMO conventions and performance standards.
+The rest of the technical detail is defined by the component standards specified by the IHO, IEC and under revisions to IMO conventions and performance standards.

-The governance document ultimately represents the views of those who have contributed to it.
+The Governance Document ultimately represents the views of those who have contributed to it.
 Contributors have been drawn from across IHO Member states, ECDIS OEMs and S-100 Technical Experts.
 In addition to major workshops held in September and October 2021, several follow up sessions have been held, all of which resulted in the draft document presented.

 This document includes sections which highlight where current (at the time of writing) gaps exist in the IHO standards base and other allied structures, but much of the document is written without drawing attention to these gaps in order to present a complete, holistic picture of S-100 ECDIS and Dual Fuel Mode.
-The gaps themselves are documented in more detail in section 0 along with current thinking and areas of current development.
+The gaps themselves are documented in more detail in section 7 along with current thinking and areas of current development.